-Given a (smooth or formal) vector field $X$ on $\K^n$ that vanishes at $x = 0$, we denote by $X_\lin \in \vf_\poly$ the usual linear approximation of $X$, i.e., its weighted linear approximation with respect to the trivial weighting.
+Given a (formal or smooth) vector field $X$ on $\K^n$, we denote by $X_\lin \in \vf_\poly$ the usual linear approximation of $X$, i.e., its weighted linear approximation with respect to the trivial weighting.
 As a derivation of $\K[x]$, $X_\lin$ preserves (unweighted) polynomial degree, hence leaves $(\K^n)^*$ invariant.
-As explained in Section \ref{sec:introduction}, when $\K = \R$ or $\K = \C$, conditions guaranteeing $X$ to be linearizable in a given category are often phrased in terms of the (possibly complex) eigenvalues of the restriction $X_\lin \colon (\K^n)^* \to (\K^n)^*$, whose matrix representation in the ordered basis $\{x^1, \ldots, x^n\}$ is given by the transpose of the Jacobian matrix $DX(0)$ when $X$ is identified with the $n$-tuple of its components.
+As explained in Section \ref{subsec:background}, when $\K = \R$ or $\K = \C$, conditions guaranteeing $X$ to be linearizable in a given category are often phrased in terms of the eigenvalues of the Jacobian matrix $DX(0)$, where $X$ is identified with the $n$-tuple of its components.
+Equivalently, these are the eigenvalues of $X_\lin \colon (\K^n)^* \to (\K^n)^*$, as the transpose of $DX(0)$ represents $X_\lin$ in the ordered basis $\{x^1, \ldots, x^n\}$.

-If $X$ is $w$-admissible with weighted linear approximation $X_{[0]} \in \vfGrad{0}$, then we would like to phrase analogous conditions for weighted linearizability in terms of ``the eigenvalues of $X_{[0]}$ on $(\K^n)^*$''.
-A priori, it is not immediately clear how to interpret this, as $X_{[0]}$ will generally not map $(\K^n)^*$ to itself: $X_{[0]}$ preserves \emph{weighted} polynomial degree, so the image of each $x^i$ under $X_{[0]}$ may include products of \emph{unweighted} linear polynomials with weighted degree equal to $w_i$.
+Assuming $X$ is $w$-admissible with weighted linear approximation $X_{[0]} \in \vfGrad{0}$, we would like to phrase analogous conditions for weighted linearizability in terms of ``the eigenvalues of $X_{[0]}$ on $(\K^n)^*$''.
+A priori, it is not immediately clear how to interpret this, as $X_{[0]}$ generally does not preserve $(\K^n)^*$: $X_{[0]}$ preserves \emph{weighted} polynomial degree, so the image of each $x^i$ under $X_{[0]}$ may include products of \emph{unweighted} linear polynomials with weighted degree equal to $w_i$.
 One way to return to $(\K^n)^*$ is to simply drop the (unweighted) non-linear terms---in other words, to act on $(\K^n)^*$ via $(X_{[0]})_\lin$.
 Alternatively, one could first act on $(\K^n)^*$ via the usual linear approximation $X_\lin$, then drop any terms that are not weighted-linear---in other words, act on $(\K^n)^*$ via $(X_\lin)_{[0]}$.
 It turns out that the order does not matter: